mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Surprisingly, nothing happened.
 The month ended without any communication from WebAgency about how they'd disengage from the project.

 Then, on June 1st, I received an email from Dan.
-He told me that WebAgency's CEO authorized him to wrap up the last pull request at no charge.
+He told me that WebAgency authorized him to wrap up the last pull request at no charge.
 I pointed out the bug and asked them to split it into five distinct pull requests.
 To their credit, they did with no fuss.
 They wrapped up the outstanding work in two days.

 And then it was finally done!
 I was incredibly relieved not to be dealing with this project anymore that had spiralled so far beyond what I initially wanted.